 If the service is a required one, the unbind callback is called after the component has been invalidated.
 The unbind field callback is called before the global unbind method.

 Exceptions raised by an unbind callback are ignored.

-- field Field associated to the binding - if_valid Call the method only if the component is valid pelix.ipopo.decorators.PostRegistration(method)
+- field The field associated to the binding - if\valid If True, call the decorated method only when the component is valid

 Service state